 He had no idea what had happened to his life.
 He was sure he hadn't done anything Against the Rules.
 He hadn't Pooped in the House in forever, and he had chased that neighbor cat back to Creation, when it had dared to step on his family's property.
 He was pleased with the job he'd done terrifying the invading mail man every single day.
 He was sure his family appreciated his excellent skills of finding treasures in all of the garbage cans.
 Especially when he found the best treasures in the bathroom garbage and brought them into the living room for all to see.

-Still, his safe, familiar, loving home had evaporated faster than a drop of water on a hot griddle.
-He had heard his humans fight and argue about being so stupid and losing the house.
+Still, his safe, familiar, loving home had disappeared faster than stupid squirrel up a handy tree.
+He had heard his tall humans fighting and arguing about nothing and everything.
 His whole family was crying and sobbing and boxes were filled with their stuff.
 Then he was at a very strange place and the dad was sniffing and saying, "Sorry, buddy.
-I'm so sorry," and after handing his leash to a strange tired person, the dad walked away, without turning back.
+I'm so sorry," and after handing his leash to a tired person, the dad walked away, without turning back.
 The tired person put him in a run with two other dogs and he had never felt such all encompassing, stark terror.